dev-academy-programme/student-prep/prep-curriculum/core-neuro-growth-mindset.md

 ## Learning Competencies
 By the end of this exploration, you should be able to:
-- Describe how neuroplaticity is relevant to learning
+- Describe how neuroplasticity is relevant to learning
 - Describe what Growth Mindset is and why it is important

 ## Summary